 Ogden is the third and final Utah city to make this list.
 It has been among the hottest housing markets in the U.S. throughout the pandemic.

 Premium buyers are paying in this market: 63.73%

 Las Vegas was one of the hardest-hit cities when the housing bubble burst more than a decade ago.

 Now, prices once more have risen to nosebleed heights.
 Residents are rolling the dice that history will not repeat.

 Premium buyers are paying in this market: 65.79%

 As New York City, San Francisco and other big cities appear to be losing their grip on the hearts and minds of Americans, other cities are stepping to the fore.
 Austin was one of the “The 10 Most Popular U.S. Cities to Move To” during 2021 — and one of four Texas cities to make that list.

-In the process, housing in Austin has become overvalued by nearly 70%.
+In the process, housing in Austin has become overvalued by more than 65%.

 1. Boise City, Idaho

 Premium buyers are paying in this market: 69.2%